Frequently Asked Questions

 ReWater has been in the greywater irrigation business since 1990.

-In 1992 we successfully sponsored this nation’s first state greywater irrigation law (AB3518).
-We have tirelessly worked with numerous legislatures and virtually every local, regional, and state building, water, and environmental health agency and NGO in California concerned about building safety, water, and wastewater impacts, as well as countless architects, engineers, contractors, landscape architects, and landscapers, to help thousands of people with their greywater irrigation needs.
+In 1992 we successfully sponsored this nation’s first state greywater irrigation law (AB3518) right here in California.
+We tirelessly worked with numerous legislatures and virtually every local, regional, and state building, water, and environmental health agency and NGO in California concerned about building safety, water, and wastewater impacts, as well as countless architects, engineers, contractors, landscape architects, and landscapers, to help thousands of people with their greywater irrigation needs.

-You can feel confident when buying the only system that correctly prepares greywater for underground irrigation and uses it in the only underground drip irrigation system that has been proven to work with greywater for over two decades—the ReWater® System.
+You can feel confident when buying the only system that correctly prepares greywater for underground irrigation and uses it in the only underground drip irrigation system that has been proven to work with greywater for nearly three decades—the ReWater® System.